 How to code

 The functional paradigm (using LISP) and concurrent programming (using C and C++).
 Brief survey of other modern languages such as Python, Objective C, and C#.
 Prerequisites: Programming and problem solving at the Programming Abstractions level.
 Prospective students should know a reasonable amount of C++.
 You should be comfortable with arrays, pointers, references, classes, methods, dynamic memory allocation, recursion, linked lists, binary search trees, hashing, iterators, and function pointers.
+Programming methodology.
 This course is the largest of the introductory programming courses and is one of the largest courses at Stanford.

 Topics focus on the introduction to the engineering of computer applications emphasizing modern software engineering principles: object-oriented design, decomposition, encapsulation, abstraction, and testing.
 Programming Methodology teaches the widely-used Java programming language along with good software engineering principles.
 Emphasis is on good programming style and the built-in facilities of the Java language.
-Programming abstractions This course is the natural successor to Programming Methodology and covers such advanced programming topics as recursion, algorithmic analysis, and data abstraction using the C++ programming language, which is similar to both C and Java.
+Programming paradigms.
+Programming abstractions.
+This course is the natural successor to Programming Methodology and covers such advanced programming topics as recursion, algorithmic analysis, and data abstraction using the C++ programming language, which is similar to both C and Java.

 If you've taken the Computer Science AP exam and done well (scored 4 or 5) or earned a good grade in a college course, Programming Abstractions may be an appropriate course for you to start with, but often Programming Abstractions (Accelerated) is a better choice.
 Programming Abstractions assumes that you already have familiarity with good programming style and software engineering issues (at the level of Programming Methodology), and that you can use this understanding as a foundation on which to tackle new topics in programming and data abstraction.
-Topics: Abstraction and its relation to programming.
-Software engineering principles of data abstraction and modularity.